 State sues feds for death row inmate's transfer

 Oct.
-26—Oklahoma prosecutors sued the federal government over a denial to transfer a federal prisoner into state custody to be executed in December.
+27—Oklahoma prosecutors sued the federal government over a denial to transfer a federal prisoner into state custody to be executed in December.

 Oklahoma Attorney General John O'Connor and District 14 District Attorney Steve Kunzweiler filed the lawsuit in the Northern District of Texas on Monday against the Federal Bureau of Prisons and two directors.